Aru-neema/GameDay-Database-Project-SQL/README.md

 # Database-Project
-NOTE- This is an academic griup project as part of course IST 659- Database admin Concepts and Management, Syracuse University
+NOTE- This is an academic group project as part of course IST 659- Database admin Concepts and Management, Syracuse University

-Project Background- The purpose of this poroject was to use the different database designing, creation and implementation concepts taught in IST 659.
+Project Background- The purpose of this project was to use the different database designing, creation and implementation concepts taught in IST 659.
 The objective was to create a working database on any business topic of our choice.

 ## Problem Statement